-- 1. Open the Excel workbook named "WBS GAC.xlsm."
-Depending on your settings and version of Excel, a message might appear regarding "active content" in the workbook.
+- 1. Open the Excel workbook named "WBS GAC.xlsm."4 Depending on your settings and version of Excel, a message might appear regarding "active content" in the workbook.
 For the models to function properly, macros must be enabled.
 Take the appropriate steps to enable macros (for example, clicking "Options" and selecting "Enable this content," depending on your version of Excel). - 2.
 Navigate to the input sheet by clicking on the tab labeled "INPUT" at the bottom of the Excel window.
 (It is also possible to page through the sheets by pressing Ctrl-Page Up and Ctrl-Page Down.)
 Scroll to the top of the input sheet. - 3.
 The GAC model requires that the user first choose the contaminant.
 Select "TCE" from the "Select Contaminant" dropdown list. - 4.
 The GAC model also requires that the user choose between pressure and gravity designs (see the appropriate technology chapter for discussion of the difference between design types).
 Select "Pressure" from the "Select Design Type" dropdown list. - 5.
 The user wishes to use a standard design appropriate for a population of 8,000 people.
 Exhibit 2-6 indicates that size category 5, with a design flow of 2.152 MGD, is appropriate for such a system.
-Therefore, click on the design button labeled "2.152 MGD"
+Therefore, click on the design button labeled "2.152 MGD standard design."
+After a few seconds, the model will display the message "Using this design" next to the design button and "Input Complete-Results Ready" underneath the buttons.
+It displays the direct capital cost, total capital cost and annual O&M cost on the input sheet. - 6.
+If desired, scroll down on the input sheet to see what inputs are used for the standard design.
+For instance, the 2.152 MGD standard design for GAC treating TCE with a pressure design uses a design flow of 2.152 MGD and an average flow of 0.819 MGD.
+It assumes a carbon life of 66,600 bed volumes and a total theoretical empty bed contact time (EBCT) of 7.5 minutes.

-3 Note that your model file name might vary.
+4 Note that your model file name might vary.
 It likely will include a date following the model title (e.g., "WBS GAC 042514.xlsm" for April 25, 2014).